 The tax total method determines whether or not the employee’s take-on balances are included for the purposes of performing the payslip tax calculation.
 SimplePay uses SARS’s cumulative tax calculation and we recommend including the take-on balances in this calculation to achieve the most accurate results by the end of the financial year.
 More information on the tax calculation can be found in the following article:

 Selecting “IRP5” as the tax total method will tell the system to include the take-on balances in the tax calculations going forward whereas selecting “None” will cause them to be excluded.
 As mentioned, we generally recommend the first option.

-Please note: the take-on balances will be included in the employees’ IRP5s irrespective of which of the above methods is chosen.
+Please note: The take-on balances will be included in the employees’ IRP5s irrespective of which of the above methods are chosen.